 The LilyMini ProtoSnap ships with pre-loaded code that uses all the LilyPad pieces connected to it.
 This sample code has three modes, which can be selected by pressing the LilyPad Button on the bottom-left side of the ProtoSnap.
 The built-in RGB LED on the LilyMini will change color to indicate which mode has been selected:

 The LilyMini board, at the center of the ProtoSnap, has a built-in battery holder for a CR2032 battery (included).
-The board can also be powered through the microUSB port while connected to a computer for reprogramming.
 On the opposite side of the LilyMini you will find the SAMD11 brain, which controls the ProtoSnap.

 Note: A portion of this sale is given back to Dr. Leah Buechley for continued development and education in e-textiles.